 Cheese can also be a good way to give your dog pills and supplements.

-Dogs can eat cheese.
-But before you share some with your dog … here’s a reminder of some important considerations.
+Yes, dogs can eat cheese.
+But before you share some with your dog … here are some important reminders.

 - Dogs can be lactose intolerant.
 If it’s the first time your dog has had cheese, start small and see how he reacts.
 If you know he’s sensitive to dairy, choose a different treat.